dslachar/Parallel-and-Distributed-Computing/README.md

 ### Course Description

 This course covered widely used parallel and distributed computing methods, focusing on datacenter-scale distributed software and methods such as MapReduce, Spark, and distributed graph algorithms.
 The course prerequisite was Algorithms for Data Science.
 Coding assignments for the course included 7 labs and 3 programs.
+All coding assignments were completed individually.

 ## Completed Coursework
 ### Labs